Summary

 Article:

 A pension investor, governed by ERISA, may hold the title as a single investor by purchasing 100% of the note and deed of trust.
 Alternatively, the plan investor may also buy fractional shares of the note and deed of trust as tenants in common with other investors.
-This means that multiple investors hold their fractional shares as tenants in common, sharing the benefits and risks of the investment proportionally to their share.
+This means that multiple investors hold their fractional shares as tenants in common, sharing the benefits and risks of the investment proportionally to their respective shares.

 It is usually advisable for a plan to take the majority of the trust deed investment.
 This majority investment ensures the plan has a controlling interest in decision-making, instilling a sense of control and confidence in the trustees and investors.